Technology at health and education’s service

 Marathon Kids is a joint solution to improve the quality of life of future generations.
-It places in each child, parent, teacher and active member of a community not only the chance to encourage children’s participation in sport spaces, but also to measure, in a quantitative way, every step and goal achieved.
+It gives each member of a community the chance to encourage children’s participation in sport spaces, and it also allows users to measure every step and goal achieved.

-Its impact it’s hard to list, and even harder to rank.
-It not only promotes sport as a recreational and beneficial for health activity, in a completely free way, but it also increases bonds between its different members.
+Not only it promotes sport as a recreational and beneficial for health activity, in a completely free way, but it also increases the bonds between its different members.
 It puts the most advanced technology on behalf of children’s well-being.

-Capicua’s team set this challenge as a priority.
-Not only in technical or creative terms, but also because of the huge social responsibility that it implies.
-We created a light and fast app according to the spirit of the project and took care of every detail in order to assure that the user experience was magnificent in every way, getting a solid platform that contemplates the variety of people who use Marathon Kids on a daily basis.
+We created a light and fast platform according to the spirit of the project, and took care of every detail in order to assure that the UX was magnificent in every way, getting a solid platform that contemplates the variety of people who use Marathon Kids.

-Marathon Kids’ goal is to encourage kids, teachers, and families, to get motivated to overcome themselves, as well as leading them on the path to a healthier lifestyle.
+Marathon Kids’ goal is to encourage kids, teachers, and families, to get motivated.
+It also leads them on the path to a healthier lifestyle.
 They take into account that an inactive childhood, with factors like lack of exercise or bad nutrition, could lead to an inactive adulthood.

-Kay Morris came up with this idea in 1995, after reading reports about the rise of childhood obesity and its correlation with lack of exercising in lower age ranges.
+The idea came up in 1995.
+Kay Morris read multiple reports about the rise of childhood obesity, and its correlation with lack of exercising in lower age ranges.
 That opened the question on how to share her own love for movement and sports to younger generations.

-She got in touch with the ISD of Austin, Texas, and got in a strategic alliance with Paul Carrozza, owner of a sports store.
+She got in touch with the ISD of Austin, Texas, and got in a strategic alliance with Paul Carrozza.
 They expected around 200 middle school kids on Marathon Kids’ first year, but over 1.600 got on board with the project.

-Today, over 25 years later, over two million and a half kids have been part of the platform; and it also has Nike’s sponsorship.
+Today, over 25 years later, over two million and a half kids have been part of the platform; and it also counts with Nike’s sponsorship.
 They aspire to keep working as long as there is a single person trying to overcome their obstacles in terms of movements or health.

-Marathon Kids has a unique ID and QR code for each participant.
-This QR code gets scanned both at the beginning and at the end of every workout to track and quantify advances and goals achieved.
+Marathon Kids has a unique ID and QR code for each vhild.
+This QR code gets scanned both at the beginning and at the end of every workout, to track advances and goals.
 The platform also counts daily activities: for example, the system equates 20 minutes of moderate activity with a mile.

-Teachers get a specific type of user inside the platform, which not only has to be approved by the school or establishment but also by each child’s parents.
-They’re in charge, in school-related activities, of setting times or distances to achieve goals.
-They can also equate different daily activities to miles to add them up in students’ total advances.
+Teachers get a specific type of user on the app.
+Not only it has to be approved by the school or establishment but also by each child’s parents.
+In school-related activities, they’re in charge of setting times or distances to achieve goals, and they can also equate different daily activities to miles to add them up in students’ total advances.

-The platform also has a special section created for parents, to encourage them to get involved in their childrens’ activities and also meant to make actions altogether.
+The platform also has a special section created for parents.
+This was meant to encourage them to get involved in their childrens’ activities and also to make actions altogether.
 Besides providing the possibility of exercising together, it has sections that allows parents to start conversations and deepen their family bonds.

 It also includes spaces to foment participation from organizations that also lookup to well-being and improvement of quality of life.
 Any communitarian organization can be added for free: camps, church, OTS programs, etc.

-As a result of the hard joint work between Capicua and Marathon Kids, taking into account all areas and agents involved and with its goal of improving kids’ quality of life, the platform has won the best Emerging Technology Solution in 2021 edition of The EdTech Awards.
+We created a responsive platform that combines the latest tools and frameworks in an UX focused in childrens’ health.
+As a result of the hard joint work between Capicua and Marathon Kids, the platform won the Best Emerging Technology Solution in the 2021 edition of The EdTech Awards.

-We applied a huge spectrum of first-level languages and tools, updated to the highest standards.
-Besides React, React Native, and Node.JS, we included Bitbucket’s Code Repository, Traefik & Ngnix’s Web Server, and PostgreSQL’s Database (RDS AWS) with 3 DB instances: Dev (T2 small), Stage (T2 large), Prod (T3 2X large).
-We also used Headless WordPress CMS, Salesforce CRM, and Docker’s containerization.
+The team also used PostgreSQL’s Database (RDS AWS) with 3 DB instances: Dev (T2 small), Stage (T2 large), Prod (T3 2X large), along Headless WordPress CMS, Salesforce CRM, and Docker’s containerization.

-We completely renew the image of Marathon Kids, endowing it with vitality and dynamism such like the venture’s core values.
-Our team created a UX focused graphic line, with a defined colour palette and sections specially created so that each member could find exactly the information for them.
-Besides, through photography, we reaffirm values such as fun and belonging sentiment, with special focus to cultural diversity, a main point for the company from the beginning.
+We completely renew the image of Marathon Kids, and endowed it with core values such as vitality and dynamism.
+Our team created a UX focused graphic line, with a defined colour palette and sections specially created so that each member could find exactly the info they need.
+Through selected photography, we reaffirm values such as fun and belonging sentiment, putting special focus to cultural diversity, a main point for the company from the beginning.